nishtha2136/smart-university-management-platform/README.md

 # Smart University Management Platform

-An n8n-based automation platform built for the **Summer School '26 Capstone Project**.
+An n8n-based automation platform.
 It automates the full academic administration lifecycle for a university — from student registration through attendance, AI-assisted assignment evaluation, result publication, and certificate generation — using five interconnected n8n workflows.

 ## Problem